Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 We can then watch the fully end to end tests run with the command `npm run cypress.full.test` which runs `cypress run --spec ./cypress/integration/e2e-spec.js`.
 In this case, we could remove the `spec` specifier as this should be the only test file identified by Cypress.

+### Run the stubbed tests

+Now we can also run the stubbed tests with `npm run cypress.stub.test` which runs the same command (`cypress run --spec ./cypress/integration/e2e-spec.js`) but adds `--env MOCK=1` to the call so that our tests know to enable the mocks.
+It's important to remember that while stubbing these endpoints can speed up running the tests, it also adds risk around not checking that the website is properly integrated with the backend.

+Besides `cypress run`, Cypress also provides `cypress open` which launches a GUI for the test runner, allowing you to choose what tests to run, time travel tests, have tests live reload, and more.
+For more information on the CLI, check out the [Cypress Docs](https://docs.cypress.io/guides/guides/command-line.html).